Mirror Twin Higgs Cosmology: Constraints and a Possible Resolution to the $H_0$ and $S_8$ Tensions: Mirror Twin Cosmology

 Finally, to compute the perturbations in twin neutrinos, we assume that the twin neutrinos are massless and behave like free-streaming radiation.
 Therefore, they obey the same Boltzmann equations as the SM neutrinos~\cite{Ma:1995ey}.
 To account for twin neutrinos in \CLASS{}, we incorporate their effect in the effective number of free-streaming ultra-relativistic degrees of freedom ($N_{\rm eff}$).

 With this setup in place, the final $N_{\rm eff}$ in the MTH model is

-where 3.046 is the contribution from the SM neutrinos and $\Delta\hat N_{\nu}$ is that from the twin neutrinos.
+where 3.046 is the contribution from the SM neutrinos\footnote{Recent studies~\cite{Gariazzo:2019gyi} have found the contribution of the SM neutrinos to the relativistic degrees of freedom to be $\Delta N_{\rm eff} = 3.044$.
+This will have no impact on our results.} and $\Delta\hat N_{\nu}$ is that from the twin neutrinos.
 Note that $\Delta\hat N_{\nu}$ is not a free parameter is our setup, but is determined by \Ntwin, as shown in Eq.~\eqref{eq.Nnu}.

 To summarize, we use the following mapping to compute the evolution of perturbations in the twin photons, twin baryons, and twin neutrinos:

 where DR and $\chi$ are the dark radiation and interacting dark matter species of the {\sc ETHOS} framework.